 Saudi FM to visit Pak to address concerns after Imran's Malaysia summit pull-out

-Saudi Arabia's Foreign Minister Prince Faisal will visit Pakistan on Thursday in what appears to be a damage control exercise by Riyadh to address the growing criticism against the Gulf Kingdom after Islamabad pulled out of the Kuala Lumpur summit of Muslim nations under what Turkey termed Saudi threats, a media report said on Wednesday.
+Saudi Foreign Minister Prince Faisal will visit Pakistan on Thursday in what appears to be a damage control exercise by Riyadh to address the growing criticism against it after Islamabad pulled out of the Kuala Lumpur summit of Muslim nations under what Turkey termed threats from the Gulf Kingdom.
 Pakistan faced huge domestic and international embarrassment after Prime Minister Imran Khan refused to attend the summit at the eleventh hour.

 The Pakistan government's explanation for not attending the summit was that Islamabad wanted to maintain its neutrality.
 A Turkish newspaper quoted President Recep Tayyib Erdogan as saying that Pakistan was pressured to stay away from the summit in which leaders of Malaysia, Turkey, Iran and Qatar participated.